-From time to time, RCSA administration may organize or sponsor off-campus activities.
+Sometimes, RCSA administration may organize or sponsor on campus and off-campus activities.
 Unless otherwise specified by the administration, all school rules are in effect in any such school-sponsored activity.
 Eligibility to participate in such programs and specific policies will be determined and announced by the administration as needed.
 Not all students may be invited to these events.